 Informational interviews have made a comeback.
 These meetings provide a chance to ask hiring managers and other company professionals about what working in a particular field entails.
 Informational interviews can provide real-world insights.
-According to a recent Accountemps survey, 36 percent of CFOs polled said these meetings are becoming more common, with nearly a third (31 percent) receiving informational interview requests at least once a month.
+According to an Accountemps survey, 36 percent of CFOs polled said these meetings are becoming more common, with nearly a third (31 percent) receiving informational interview requests at least once a month.

 Job seekers should take note: 84 percent of executives said when a candidate impresses them in an informational interview, they will likely alert that person to job openings at the company.